james-freitas/python-bot-csv-reader/README.md

 # CSV Bot reader and form filler
-Bot that reads CSV and inputs data on application form
+ - Bot that reads CSV and inputs data on application form

+## Features
+ - Task automation
+ - Bot creation
+ - Save hours of work
+ - RPA and Web Scraping

 ## ✔️ Requirements
 - Python 2 or greater